 “There are obvious challenges that come with making such a big transition.
 A couple of challenges include infrastructure, data, and reporting that, frankly, were not needed in the fee-for-service world.
 Providers absolutely have to have that to be successful in the value-based world,” Howard told HealthPayerIntelligence.com.

-“Producing a robust set of reports and data for the providers to be able to show them there are opportunities for quality improvement, outcome improvement and cost efficiencies [is key].
-That would be the number one solution that I would outline as trying to meet that challenge.”
+“Producing a robust set of reports and data for the providers to be able to show them there are opportunities for quality improvement, outcome improvement and cost efficiencies [is key].”

 Another potential problem among bundled payments is the possibility of healthcare underuse.
 While the fee-for-service payment system incentivizes healthcare overuse or unnecessary, wasteful medical spending, bundled payment models could lead doctors and hospital workers to underuse some needed treatments or diagnostics.